import requests

 next_page = response.urljoin(next_page)

-1. Open your command line / Terminal, navigate to scrapy-project, and run:
+yield scrapy.Request(next_page)- Open your command line / Terminal, navigate to

 Terminal